gcccheng/oogway/index.md

 `project`
+**Implementing Local S3-Compatible Backend for Terraform State Management using MinIO on Kubernetes**

+Description: Terraform state files were previously stored on local disks, causing issues like lack of version control and collaboration challenges.
+Public cloud storage (e.g., AWS S3) was not an option due to policy constraints.

+Contribution: Designed and deployed a MinIO-based S3-compatible backend on an internal Kubernetes platform.
+Integrated it with GitHub Actions pipelines to enable secure and versioned Terraform state storage within the CI/CD workflow.

+Value Created: Established a reliable, centralized, and versioned Terraform state backend, improving collaboration, auditability, and infrastructure stability—without relying on public cloud services.

+`project`
 **Implementing GitOps Deployment Workflow with Argo CD (Ongoing)**

 Description: With increasing demands from developers for faster and more flexible deployments, there was a growing need for a platform that allows developers to dynamically choose which environment to deploy their code to.
 The goal was to create an automated workflow where a code merge in GitHub would automatically trigger deployment of a new version in Kubernetes — enabling self-service, reducing manual operations, and aligning with modern DevOps practices.